 Dr. John J. Petillo was named president of Sacred Heart University in March 2011.
-Before that, he had served as interim president since October 2010 and dean of the University’s John F. Welch College of Business since March 2009.
+Before that, he had served as interim president since October 2010 and dean of the University’s Jack Welch College of Business since March 2009.
 There, he implemented the unique Welch Experience for undergraduates, worked to revise the College’s master’s program and developed plans for new facilities.

 Under his leadership, Sacred Heart has experienced unprecedented growth both academically and physically.
 The classes of 2017 and 2018 were the two largest classes in school history and also the strongest academically.
 During his tenure, the University has added or begun construction on several new buildings including, overseeing the completion of the Linda E. McMahon Commons; a Wellness Center; a new graduate center located in the City of Stamford; the Frank and Marisa Martire Business & Communications Center, which houses the College of Business and the Department of Communications & Media Studies; a Student Success Center and a residence hall.
 Future plans call for a new building for the College of Health Professions, a building to house WSHU and Campus Safety and a second residence hall.